WebOfTrustInfo/rwot9-prague/draft-documents/shamir-secret-sharing.md

 Deck: A collection of shards that together can be combined (in at least one way) to reconstruct the sharded secret.

 Deck identifier: Derived from the sharded secret.
 It is the public key derived from the sharded secret unmodified with no derivation and no other modification.
-The deck iden tifier is a public key that uniquely identifies the deck.
+The deck identifier is a public key that uniquely identifies the deck.
 This key can sign each shard.

 Script policy: A script that specifies a policy for how the deck's secret (seed entropy) can be reconstructed from some combination of shards.